waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Step 1: Travel to (28, 10) and check for Suicune.
 [DONE]
 - Result: Warped into Mt.
 Mortar (3_57) at (17, 33).
 Suicune not seen.
 - Hypothesis 26: Suicune moved because of the map change (warping into Mt.
 Mortar).
 - Step 1: Check Pokedex to confirm current location.
+[In Progress]

 # Tile Mechanics (Global)
 - FLOOR: Traversable.